carltheperson/carltheperson-com/content/on-courage.md

 ![Me reading the book in some random Swedish forest](/images/on-courage/cover.jpg)

-I recently read the book "Courage is calling" by Ryan Holiday.
+I recently read the book "Courage Is Calling" by Ryan Holiday.
 It is the first of a series of books he is writing about the four stoic virtues.
 The book is full of stories about history's most courageous men and women.
 It's a fantastic book that I highly recommend.

 Any quote not marked otherwise is by Ryan Holiday.
 The rest is a mix of points from the book and my own opinions.

 ## What is courage

 The book starts with a story about Florence Nightingale, born in 1820.
-She came from a wealthy and indolent family, but quite early in her life, she felt a calling to do something more meaningful than what was expected of women like her.
+She came from a wealthy and indolent family.
+Quite early in her life, she felt a calling to do something more meaningful than what was expected of women like her.
 She kept ignoring it and lived a very dull and underwhelming life for many years.
 She was finally, however, able to summon enough courage to follow her calling to help the sick.
 She ended up being the founder of modern nursing and lived a life of great devotion and meaning.
 She ignored her calling for so many years because her parents considered it unbecoming of a woman with her social status to work with patients in a hospital.
 Her mother cried because her daughter wanted to "disgrace herself" to such work, and her father raged at her for being spoiled and ungrateful.
 Despite what they thought, she followed her calling and got to fulfill her dream and more.

 Courage is being able to follow what you believe is right despite what others say or think.
 Fear will always try to stop you from unleashing your potential.
 Florence Nightingale would later famously write: